Q: Why was my comment removed?

 Q: Can I change the way I view the comments?

 A: You can.
 By default, the comments begin with the newest first, then chronologically to the oldest at the end of the comment thread.
 At the top of each comments page, above the first comment, you can reverse this by clicking the "Oldest" link.
-Or you can click the "Highest rated" link to have the list sorted by reader approval rating.
+You can also click "Top Comments" to see the comments with "likes" listed in order of most "likes."

 Q: Can I remove a comment after I've posted it?